Compressive Strength Of Concrete Test:

 2. Add Coarse aggregates and thoroughly mix with cement and fine aggregates.

-3. Add required amount of water and mix it properly until the concrete becomes homogeneous of desired consistency.
+3. Add the required amount of water and mix it properly until the concrete becomes homogeneous of the desired consistency.

 Sampling Of Concrete Cubes:

 1. Fill the mould with freshly mixed concrete in layers approximately 5 cm deep.

 2. Compact the concrete either by vibrator or by using the tamping bar. ( Minimum 35 strokes per layer for 15 cm cubes and 25 strokes for 10 cm cubes).

 3. Finish the top level of the mould using a trowel.